Mercury Contaminated Fish Tissue

 |2767200||Long Lake||10019234||Long Lake -- Access at NW Side Of Lake At End Of FR 1890A||Map||Data|

 Long Lake is located in the Bayfield Peninsula Southeast watershed which is 301.48 mi².
 Land use in the watershed is primarily forest (86.80%), wetland (5.60%) and a mix of grassland (4.10%) and other uses (3.50%).
 This watershed has 453.79 stream miles, 291,749.17 lake acres and 6,560.31 wetland acres.

 This watershed is ranked Not Ranked for runoff impacts on streams, Not Available for runoff impacts on lakes and Low for runoff impacts on groundwater and therefore has an overall rank of Low.
 This value can be used in ranking the watershed or individual waterbodies for grant funding under state and county programs.However, all waters are affected by diffuse pollutant sources regardless of initial water quality.
 Applications for specific runoff projects under state or county grant programs may be pursued.
 For more information, go to surface water program grants.

-Pine Lake is considered a Deep Lowland under the state's Natural Community Determinations.
+Long Lake T48 R5w S6 is considered a Shallow Seepage under the state's Natural Community Determinations.

 Natural communities (stream and lake natural communities) represent model results and DNR staff valiation processes that confirm or update predicted conditions based on flow and temperature modeling from historic and current landscape features and related variables.
 Predicated flow and temperatures for waters are associated predicated fish assemblages (communities).
 Biologists evaluate the model results against current survey data to determine if the modeled results are corect and whether biological indicators show water quaity degradation.
 This analysis is a core component of the state's resource management framework.
 Wisconsin's Riverine Natural Communities.